cloudlinux/cloudlinux-doc-test/docs/cloudlinux-os-plus/README.md

 :::

 :::warning Warning!
-Centralized Monitoring can be started only in NON-RESELLER CLN accounts.
+Centralized Monitoring is available only in NON-RESELLER CLN accounts.
 :::

 1. Make sure you have a CloudLinux OS+ subscription.